FroglightInteractive/FroglightNotes/README.md

 - Double-click executable

 ### MacOS
-- Right click game file
+- Right click app file
-- Click open
+- Click open an accept
 - From now on, you can just double click

 ## Authors